Click OK to log in and restart your reservation.

 In some instances, you may be required to provide us with Personal Data for processing as described above, in order for us to be able to provide you all of our Services, and for you to use all the features of our website.

 The nature of American’s business means that the Personal Data collected through our Services will be transferred to the United States.
-Also, the American personnel and some of the third-parties to whom we disclose Personal Data (as set out above) may be located in the United States and other countries outside of the European Union, the United Kingdom, or Switzerland, including in countries to which you fly and that may not provide the same level of data protection as your home country.
-We take appropriate steps to ensure that recipients of your Personal Data are bound to duties of confidentiality and we implement measures such as standard data protection contractual clauses to ensure that any transferred Personal Data, remains protected and secure.
-A copy of these clauses can be requested by emailing firstname.lastname@example.org.
+Also, the American personnel and some of the third parties to whom we disclose Personal Data (as set out above) may be located in the United States and other countries outside of the European Union, the United Kingdom, Switzerland, or Uruguay, including in countries to which you fly and that may not provide the same level of data protection as your home country.
+We take appropriate steps to ensure that recipients of your Personal Data are bound to duties of confidentiality and we implement measures such as standard data protection contractual clauses to ensure that any transferred Personal Data remains protected and secure.
+More information and a copy of these clauses can be requested by emailing email@example.com.

-As described above in the “Local Laws” section, under data protection laws in the European Union, the United Kingdom, and Switzerland, you have certain rights related to your Personal Data.
+As described above in the “Application of local laws” section, under data protection laws in the European Union, the United Kingdom, Switzerland, or Uruguay, you have certain rights related to your Personal Data.

 You may be entitled to exercise the right to: